-SCSS offers an online climate survey free of charge to Colorado schools.
+SCSS offers an online climate survey, at cost, to Colorado schools.
 The survey and related instruments help administrators better understand their school's climate strengths and needs.
 Learn more about the school climate surveys.

 SCSS publications cover a range of topics helpful to safety planning and prevention programming.
 Guides, fact sheets and newsletters are available online and in print by contacting CSPV.